CaliforniaHerps.com

 Commonly described as "harmless" or "not poisonous" to indicate that its bite is not dangerous, but "not venomous" is more accurate since the venom is not dangerous.
 (A poisonous snake can hurt you if you eat it.
 A venomous snake can hurt you if it bites you.)

 The rear teeth on the upper jaw are enlarged and grooved to aid in injecting mild venom into prey, especially when the snake is allowed to chew, which helps to deliver more venom into the skin, so handle it with caution.
-Symptoms can include local swelling, redness, itching, and numbness, but the the effects are not systemic.
+The effects are not typically systemic.
+Symptoms can include local swelling, redness, itching, and numbness, but intense nausea, sharp abdominal pains, and localized swelling at the site of the envenomation have also been reported.

 Trimorphodon have been recorded from 18 - 47 3/4 inches in length (46 - 121 cm).
 Most snakes encountered are 24 - 36 inches long (61 - 91 cm).